How to Fix Outlook Error 0x80040119: 6 Proven Methods

 Restart Outlook and test a send/receive.

-Microsoft’s Add an email account to Outlook guide recommends Account Repair as the first move for any IMAP error, and we found it clears some 0x80040119 cases where scanpst left the PST healthy.
+Microsoft’s Add an email account to Outlook guide recommends Account Repair as the first move for any IMAP error, and it clears some 0x80040119 cases where scanpst left the PST healthy.
 The repair rarely takes long unless the account requires modern-auth re-consent.

 If you’re troubleshooting a broader send/receive failure, our walkthrough on how to fix Outlook error 0x8004060c covers closely related IMAP scenarios, and the guide to Outlook Error 0x80040610 explains why send failures can follow a PST repair.